joone/fosscomics/content/posts/1. Charles Babbage and Ada Lovelace/index.md

 ![Leibniz says,"This mechanical calculator is capable of multiplication and division."](images/1_3.png "Gottfried Wilhelm Leibniz(1646-1716) size:70%")

 ## Charles Babbage and his difference engine
 In 1822, British mathematician Charles Babbage proposed the Difference Engine, a mechanical calculator designed to automatically produce accurate numerical tables, such as logarithmic and trigonometric tables.
-He later designed the Analytical Engine, a general-purpose mechanical machine with a memory or "store," an arithmetic unit or "mill," punched-card input, and a printer, anticipating several components of modern computers.
+He later designed the Analytical Engine, a general-purpose mechanical machine with a memory or "store", an arithmetic unit or "mill", punched-card input, and a printer, anticipating several components of modern computers.

 ![Charles Babbage and his difference engine](images/1_4.png "size:80%")

-Ada Lovelace was born in 1815 to the poet George Gordon Byron, better known as Lord Byron, and Anne Isabella Milbanke.
-Her parents separated shortly after her birth.
-Concerned that Ada might inherit Byron's temperament, her mother directed her education toward mathematics and science rather than literature.
+Ada Lovelace was born in 1815 to George Gordon Byron (better known as Lord Byron), a leading English Romantic poet, and Anne Isabella Milbanke.
+She grew up with her mother because her father had abandoned the family.
+Since her mother was concerned that Ada might inherit Byron's temperament, she encouraged Ada to study mathematics and logic rather than poetry.

  ![Text image: Ada, with a puzzled expression, says, "Why does my mom only want me to learn mathematics?"](images/1_5.png "size:80%")
 > "Why does my mom only want me to learn mathematics?"